CustomTypeOne/LoopPatches/README.md

 With the release of Loop 3.0.0, continue to use the main branch of LoopPatches.

-**One user reported that comma that Localized decimal separator is not supported**
+**One user reported that Localized decimal separator is not supported**

 * [Issue 10](https://github.com/CustomTypeOne/LoopPatches/issues/10)
 * Take extra care if using mmol/L when your language uses a comma